 One of the very important aspect to look at in dealing with quasi resonant flyback transformer is the saturation.
 A quasi-resonant flyback transformer is not actually a transformer that we usually know.
 A transformer will transfer energy from the primary to the secondary at real time.
 However, the flyback converter will store energy on the primary and then transfer that energy to the secondary somehow.
 This action makes a flyback transformer prone to saturation if not properly been designed.

-Quasi Resonant Flyback Operation Mode
+Quasi Resonant Flyback Duty Cycle Derivation

 Quasi Resonant Flyback Operating Modes